Zest-studi-o/bookzone-v2/TESTING.md

 * **Outcome:** Pass or Fail

-### MENU
-#### 4A: As a user, I want to see the book with details such us image, description, review and price, so that I can be completely aware of everything I want to buy or sell
-* **Acceptance Criteria:** A user should be provided with a list of the books, as essential information.
-* **Summary:**<br>
-    -A list of books is displayed and it is visible to any type of user;<br>
-    -Every book is provided with an image of the book, name, description, review and price;<br>
-    -All images have the same dimensions, with transparent backgrounds, and prices are in bold, for better visual impact.<br><br>

-    *By testing all these features, it can be affirmed that the user story is accomplished.*<br>
-* **Outcome:** Pass or Fail

-#### 5B: As a logged in user, I want to be able to edit or delete my books
+#### 4B: As a logged in user, I want to be able to edit or delete my books
-* **Acceptance Criteria:** A logged in user should be provided a way to edit or delete a booking if he no longer wishes to keep it.
+* **Acceptance Criteria:** A logged in user should be provided a way to edit or delete a book if he no longer wishes to keep it.
 * **Summary:**<br>
     -In the Book listing page, the user is presented with all the books information.
     -All the field information can be updated via an 'edit' button.